 Homeowner applicants must be income eligible (currently 200% of federal poverty level) and able to prove ownership of the housing unit.
 For rental units, landlords must prove ownership and also agree to participate.
 Tenants of rental units must be income eligible.
 Priority is given to eligible applicants who are elderly, disabled, have families with children, and have the highest energy consumption.

 Interested persons may apply to the local agency that serves the political jurisdictions

-in which they reside (see chart) or directly through the Maryland Energy Assistance
+in which they reside (see list in "Related Information" below) or directly through the Maryland Energy Assistance

 Once eligibility is determined, the local agency will schedule an energy audit inspection.

 If the existing condition of the dwelling permits, the program may provide the following

 treatments to make the unit more energy efficient: